Tony Rosenthal: Biography

-Rosenthal was born August 9, 1914 in Highland Park, Illinois, a suburb of Chicago.

-He received his Bachelor of Fine Arts degree at the University of Michigan in 1936.
+Rosenthal was born August 9, 1914, in Highland Park, Illinois, a suburb of Chicago.
+He received his Bachelor of Fine Arts degree at the University of Michigan in 1936 and later studied at The Cranbrook Academy of Art under Carl Milles.

 Career

-Rosenthal received his first public art commission when he created "A Nubian Slave" for the Elgin Watch Company building at the 1939 World's Fair.
+Rosenthal received his first public art commission when he created A Nubian Slave for the Elgin Watch Company building at the 1939 World's Fair.

-Although Rosenthal's public art, included five works in Manhattan, and numerous similar works in Los Angeles, Philadelphia, Florida, Michigan, Connecticut, the artist remained elusive.
-Art dealer Joseph K. Levene told The New York Times He reminds me of a character actor.
+Although Rosenthal's public art included five works in Manhattan, and numerous similar works in Los Angeles, Philadelphia, Florida, Michigan, Connecticut, the artist remained elusive.
+In The New York Times, art dealer Joseph K. Levene said of Rosenthal: "He reminds me of a character actor.
 You know the face but not the name.
-With him, you know the art.
+With him, you know the art".
 By the time of his death at 94, he had not had a retrospective of his work.

-Rosenthal's works are owned by museums around the world, including: Chrysler Museum: "Big Six", 1977; Connecticut College: "Memorial Cube", 1972; Israel Museum: "Oracle", 1960; Long House Reserve: "Mandala", 1994–95, "Rites of Spring", 1997; Los Angeles County Museum of Art: "Things Invisible to See", 1960, "Harp Player", 1950; Milwaukee Art Museum: "Big Six", 1977, "Maquette for Hammarskjold", 1977; National Gallery of Art: "Magpole", 1965; San Diego Museum of Art: "Odyssey", 1974; "Cumuli III", 1965 Risd Museum.
+Rosenthal's works are owned by museums around the world, including: Chrysler Museum: Big Six, 1977; Connecticut College: Memorial Cube, 1972; Israel Museum: Oracle, 1960; Long House Reserve: Mandala, 1994–95, Rites of Spring, 1997; Los Angeles County Museum of Art: Things Invisible to See, 1960, Harp Player, 1950; Guild Hall of East Hampton: Cube 72, 1972; Milwaukee Art Museum: Big Six, 1977, Maquette for Hammarskjold, 1977; National Gallery of Art: Magpole,1965; San Diego Museum of Art: Odyssey, 1974; Risd Museum: Cumuli III, 1965.

 Public art

 Tony Rosenthal was best known for his large outdoor geometric abstract sculptures.
-Rosenthal's work includes:
+Rosenthal's public work includes: